Return to List of Excel Functions

 AVEDEV Formula (MAD) in Excel & Google Sheets

-This Tutorial demonstrates how to use the Excel AVEDEV Function in Excel to returns the average of the absolute value of deviations from the mean for a given set of data.
+This tutorial demonstrates how to use the AVEDEV Function in Excel to calculate the average of the absolute value of deviations from the mean for a given set of data.

 AVEDEV Main Function